 Cycle counters

-As cycle counters only track cycle trips at the location of the counter, all the other cycle trips people make across the entire city are not counted.
-The counters provide a snapshot of cycle use.
+The cycle counters track cycle trips at the specific location of each counter and thus provide a sample of cycle trips people make across the entire city.
+The counters collectively provide a large quantity of data to show the level of cycling over time.

 We maintain the data to the best of our ability, however, counters may go offline from time to time.